State

 -

-If employee leaves voluntarily: Immediately if they gave at least 72 hours of notice.
-Payment due within 72 hours if no notice was given.
+If the employee leaves voluntarily: Immediately if they give at least 72 hours of notice.
+The payment is due within 72 hours if no notice was given.

 |